dfosborne/ISQA-3420/Use Cases.md

 **Primary Actor:** Developer

-**Goal in Context:** The developer submits a software package to be scanned for OSS components and NIST vulnerabilites and the results are then returned
+**Goal in Context:** The developer submits a software package to be scanned for OSS components and NIST vulnerabilities and the results are then returned

 **Stakeholders:**
 -Developer: The developer provides software package to be scanned

 **Preconditions:**
 -NIST Vulnerabilities database contains information about specific software package
--Developer provides valid software packag
+-Developer provides valid software package

 **Main Success Scenario:** The developer submits software package to be scanned and receives valid results

 **Failed End Conditions:** The developer submits software package to be scanned but receives invalid results

-**Trigger:** Developer submits software pacakge to be scanned
+**Trigger:** Developer submits software package to be scanned